PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 unconsumed-result cluster before production changes.
 Keep all validation sequential and continue with commits and pushes only; never create, update, or reopen a pull request.

+## Indexed binary-layout convergence owner characterization

+The next selected boundary is `_run_indexed_binary_layout_convergence`, whose full three-stage convergence loop still lives in the lowerer.
+It shares one graph index across broadcast-constant repair, stale binary-adapter repair, and static-shape reconciliation; repeats for at most three rounds; stops on the first stable round; and accumulates three counters.
+Fallback and primary terminal paths are its two callers.

+The focused contract fixes index lifetime, callback order and arguments, round cap, result-key order, and caller inputs.
+One strict xfail requires a new `passes/binary_layout_convergence.py` owner with the lowerer function retained as a compatibility wrapper.

+Sequential validation under core-only `uv` completed with `399 passed, 1 xfailed in 19.19s` across all affected convergence, fallback, terminal, adapter, store, and architecture contracts.
+The sole expected failure is the unimplemented pass-module owner.
+Focused Ruff and whitespace checks passed.

+Commit and push this characterization separately.
+At resume, move the loop mechanically into the pass module, import the three raw pass owners directly, retain the lowerer wrapper and both call sites, redirect runtime monkeypatch tests to the new owner module, then validate sequentially.
+Keep the store at 128/128 and never create, update, or reopen a pull request.